NobleMajo/hivessh/README.md

 ## Promisified
 ### Execute

-After connecting an `SshHost`, you can use the promisified execution (and other asset features) directly on the `SshHost` instance.
+After connecting a `SshHost`, you can use the promisified execution (and other asset features) directly on the `SshHost` instance.
 ```ts
 // check files in user home dir
 const homeDirFiles = await myHost.exec("ls -al")